Our History

 1995

-First Italian company in the sector to certify its Quality System for the production of in vitro diagnostics in accordance with ISO 9001:1994 standards. -
+First Italian company to certify its Quality System for the production of in vitro diagnostic devices in accordance with ISO 9001:1994 standards. -

 1997

-Eurospital acquires the exclusive worldwide license for the use of tissue transglutaminase as a specific marker for the diagnosis of celiac disease, enabling the development of the innovative Eu-tTG IgA test. -
+Eurospital acquires the exclusive worldwide license for the use of tissue transglutaminase as a specific marker for the celiac disease diagnosis, enabling the development of the innovative Eu-tTG IgA test -

 2000

-Eurospital’s laboratories develop Calprest, an in vitro test for measuring fecal calprotectin concentration.
-Within fifteen years, it becomes an international benchmark for the non-invasive detection of intestinal inflammation. -
+Eurospital’s laboratories develop Calprest, an in vitro test to detect fecal calprotectin concentration.
+In just fifteen years, it becomes an international benchmark for the non-invasive detection of intestinal inflammation. -

 2008

-From Eurospital’s twenty-year commitment to the study and diagnosis of celiac disease comes a food brand specifically designed for people with celiac disease: Piaceri Mediterranei. -
+Eurospital’s twenty-year commitment to study and diagnosis of celiac disease, gives rise to Piaceri Mediterranei, a food brand specifically designed for people with celiac disease. -

 2013

-Leadership at Eurospital now directly involves the third generation: Massimiliano and Giulia Kropf, children of Michele and grandchildren of founder Giorgio. -
+Leadership at Eurospital now includes the third generation: Massimiliano and Giulia Kropf, children of Michele and grandchildren of founder Giorgio. -

 2017

-First company to receive FDA certification for the Calprotectin test used in the diagnosis of Inflammatory Bowel Diseases (IBD).
-Eurospital becomes the first company in the sector in Italy to obtain TÜV America certification for meeting the requirements of the MDSAP program for the United States and Canada. -
+First company to receive FDA certification for the calprotectin test used to diagnosi Inflammatory Bowel Disease (IBD).
+Eurospital becomes the first company in Italy to obtain the TÜV America certification meeting the requirements of the MDSAP program for the United States and Canada. -

 2018